ibm-cloud-architecture/refarch-kc/docs/index.md

 # Container Shipment EDA reference implementation

 The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://github.com/ibm-cloud-architecture/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.

 ## What you will learn

 * How to apply the event storming methodology and workshop to analyze the business process for fresh good shipment over sees.
-* How to transform Domain Driven Design aggregates to microservices
+* How to transform Domain Driven Design aggregates to microservices.
-* How to implement the different microservices using the event-driven pattern like CQRS pattern with event sourcing done in Apache Kafka or IBM Events Streams
+* How to implement the different microservices using the event-driven pattern like CQRS pattern with event sourcing done in Apache Kafka or IBM Events Streams.
+* How to deploy your solution to IBM Cloud Kubernetes service (Public cloud), or to IBM Cloud Private (kubernetes based) or run locally with Docker compose.
+* How to use event store (Kafka topics) as source for machine learning data source to build training and test sets.
-* How to implement a Test Driven Development for the Order microservice uisng mockito to avoid Kafka dependency
+* How to implement a Test Driven Development for the Order microservice uisng mockito to avoid Kafka dependency.
+* Use python, nodejs, java Kafka APIs.

 ## Target Audiences